GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Methodology

 \subsubsection{Optimization}

 We adopt GRPO as the policy optimization algorithm.
-The overall reward signal combines the cross-modal reward introduced in Section~\ref{sec: cross_reward} with a final-answer reward defined as a binary score, yielding 1 if the predicted final answer matches the ground truth and 0 otherwise, \emph{i.e.},
+The overall reward signal combines the cross-modal reward with a final-answer reward defined as a binary score, yielding 1 if the predicted final answer matches the ground truth and 0 otherwise, \emph{i.e.}, $r = \alpha r_{\text{aux}} + (1-\alpha) r_{\text{ans}}$.